jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # Security Considerations

 Larger ClientHello messages can cause TLS connections to be dropped and for TLS handshakes to be broken, as evidenced by the inclusion of post-quantum cryptography in applications of Google Chrome 124 and Microsoft Edge 124, specifically the use of Kyber768 for key agreement.
-See {{GCTLS}}.

 # IANA Considerations